deconf/Analytics-Insights/readme.txt

 - bugfix for I18n
 - implemented a basic debugging log
 - CURL required error messages
-- option to hide all other properties/views from Select Domain list
+- option to hide all other google analytics properties/views from Select Domain list
 - added periodical _transient_timeout cleanup
 - fixed bug in property refresh method
-- disable hide option when none or a single property is available
+- disable hide option when none or a single google analytics property is available
 - better handling errors when a user authorizes without actually having a Google Analytics account
 - fixed bug in token revoke method
 - fixed bug in token refresh method